xl-s/DATE-2019/Real-time Video Abstraction/README.md

 For the `Stream` class to operate properly, you should be able to call `ffmpeg` from your windows command line (add `ffmpeg.exe` to your PATH environment variables).
 Alternatively, you can just place `ffmpeg.exe` in your working directory, and change `'ffmpeg'` of the `spcmd` on line 140 to `'ffmpeg.exe'` (I haven't actually tried this, but it should work).

+## Plugins

+#### `Record`
+This plugin enables the recording of whichever video stream is being displayed with the <kbd>SPACE</kbd> key.
+The output file name may be changed by specify the `output_name` parameter on initialization.

+#### `ColourTrack`
+Tracks the average position of a colour on the video.
+This colour is selected by left-clicking on the video.

+#### `EdgeDetect`
+Find edges on the video using the Canny edge detection algorithm.
+This may be done either through the red, green, blue, or grayscale channels.

+#### `ColourFilter`
+Filter the video for a certain range of colours, specified as HSV values in the `lower_hsv` and `upper_hsv` parameters on initialization.

+#### `ROIFilter`
+Filter the video to a certain range of the image, specified as list/array with format `[[top_left], [bottom_right]]` in the `roi` parameter on initialization.
+The range of image may be provided as a proportion of the image (set all values <= 1) or as a pixel resolution value (set any value > 1).

+#### `ObjectFinder`
+Find an object in the video using Haar cascade classification.
+The `.xml` file of the trained classifier should be provided in the `object_data` parameter on initialization.
+Otherwise, the plugin defaults to using the built-in OpenCV face detection.

+#### `BackgroundSubtractMOG`
+Find the foreground objects in the video using OpenCV's built-in background subtraction algorithm.

+#### `BackgroundSubtractDirect`
+A customized background subtraction algorithm with a more sensitive response, designed to detect UI elements (after inversion).
+Note that this operates much more slowly than the built-in MOG algorithm.

+#### `Invert`
+Invert the video.